Jantzen-Narag/Bar-Quamto/README.md

 # Bar-Quamto

 # Bar Q and A practice exam for the Bar
-## Added Option for the Cases Penned by Justice Javier
+## Added Option for the Cases Penned by Justice Lazaro-Javier